Google Maps Scraper Pricing Compared (2026): Free Tiers and Hidden Costs

 Across every model, the same few line items quietly inflate the bill:

 - Email and enrichment add-ons.
-Base business data is one price; emails, social links, and review scraping are frequently extra.
-(Worth knowing: emails aren't actually available from Google Maps listings at all — any tool charging to "extract emails from Maps" is pulling them from a separate step.
-Set your expectations accordingly.)
+Base business data is one price; on many tools emails, social links, and review scraping cost extra.
+(Worth knowing: emails aren't published on Google Maps listings themselves.
+Tools that provide them pull them from a separate step, usually the business's own website.
+BasedOnBusiness runs that step and includes published emails, socials and tech stack at no extra charge.)

 - Compute and runtime.
 On usage-based platforms, a slow or large job costs more even if it returns the same records.

 - Credit expiry.
-Some balances expire monthly, so unused credits are money lost.
+Some balances expire monthly.
+On a subscription that's just a monthly allowance you plan around, but on prepaid credit packs it means unused credits are money lost.

 - Plan minimums and seats.
 Subscriptions can force you into a higher tier for a one-off project.